 To illustrate this point, a McKinsey survey conducted in 2020 discovered that 56% of U.S. consumers value complete product descriptions and accurate imagery when shopping online.

-This makes sense as online shoppers cannot see, feel or test products in a store and therefore have to rely on the product content to get a feel of the product before they come to a purchase decision.
+This makes sense as online shoppers cannot see, feel or test products in a store and therefore have to rely on the product content to get a "digital feel" of the product before they come to a purchase decision.

 In order to increase online sales, it's crucial to provide all the necessary product details your shoppers need.
 Here is how you can start: